Below you will find the description of the billing logic and how the billing is calculated for the following bucket resources:

 It is possible to choose hourly or monthly free limits when adding a data store or network zone resources to the OnApp bucket.

-When setting the ''free per month' resource type, the limit for resources is set per month, and the statistics is gathered hourly and then is compared to the free resource limit set per month.
-When the free limit set per month is exceeded, the exceeding amount is billed based on the overusage price per resource per hour.
+When setting the ''free per month' resource type, the limit for resources is set per month, and the statistics are gathered hourly and then are compared to the free resource limit set per month.
+When the free limit set per month is exceeded, the exceeding amount is billed based on the over usage price per resource per hour.

 For example, a user adds a data store zone with 'free per month' limits to the bucket and sets free data read limit per month to 50 GB:

 - During the third hour, 5 GB are used.
-Since there’s no free limit left, the user is charged for 5 GB per hour (previous 2 GB over limit are not taken into account, since they are already billed).
+Since there’s no free limit left, the user is charged for 5 GB per hour (the previous 2 GB over limits are not taken into account, since they are already billed).

 If a user adds a data store zone with 'free' limits to the billing plan and sets free data read limit per hour to 50 GB:

-During the second hour, 52 GB are used.
-The user is charged for 2 GB over free limit per hour.
+- During the second hour, 52 GB are used.
+The user is charged for 2 GB over the free limit per hour.

 - During the third hour, 55 GB are used.
-The user is charged for 5 GB per hour overusage (previous 2 GB over the limit are not taken into account since they are already billed).
+The user is charged for 5 GB per hour overusage (the previous 2 GB over the limit are not taken into account since they are already billed).

 Under certain circumstances, statistics might be missing for a period of time.
 This might happen due to daemon issues, cron jobs failures, or some other unexpected errors with the statistics collection mechanism.
 In such cases, the instant (raw) statistics is aggregated for the whole missing period, and the calculated amount is added into the hourly statistics for the first hour when the services are up again.
 This behavior is relevant only to the resources which are calculated dynamically on the hourly basis, in particular:

 The following scheme demonstrates this behavior for Data Received for network zones as an example: